Cray-HPE/docs-csm/upgrade/Stage_1.md

 1. (`ncn-m001#`) Run `ncn-upgrade-master-nodes.sh` for `ncn-m002`.

+   > **`NOTE`** If Kubernetes encryption has been enabled via the [Kubernetes Encryption Documentation](../operations/kubernetes/encryption/README.md), then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.

    Follow output of the script carefully.
 The script will pause for manual interaction.

    ```bash